We look for applicants to have a very strong grounding in economics or other quantitative subjects.

 If you contact us for informal feedback about your eligibility we will expect you to show us that you have covered the topics above.

 Graduate admissions tests

-On some occasions, depending on your previous study, if an offer is made to you, we may ask you to undertake a graduate admissions test (Such as GRE or GMAT), and we will ask you to attain a specific grade on one of these tests as a condition of entry.
+You can apply without having a graduate admissions exam result (GRE or GMAT).
+Your application, however, may be substantially stronger if you do include such a result.
 Most important to us is that you have good quantitative knowledge and skills.
 In general, we look for a quantitative reasoning result in the top 20th percentile.